English

 Implementation

-In Key Stage 3, English groups are mixed ability except 7z-9z who will be mainly based in the Archer Clive building.
+In Key Stage 3, English groups are mixed ability except 7y6 & 7z-9z who will be mainly based in the Archer Clive building or in smaller classrooms.
 There are 5-6 groups on each side of the year group.
 Pupils follow a different scheme of work every half term.
 These schemes of work are designed to encourage a love of fiction & non-fiction texts, as well as building up to a skills-based curriculum at GCSE level.

 Year 7